robbiev/numberwang/README.md

-Detects valid file paths in stdin and numbers.
-Copies selected files to the clipboard.
+Numbers any valid file path in stdin (one per line).
+Copies chosen file names to the clipboard.

 ```
 $ ls